 Why You Need Someone to Manage your Website

-Over the past couple years, I have been managing websites for a few local businesses in the Tri-Cities Washington.
+Over the past couple years, I have been managing websites for a few local businesses in Tri-Cities, Washington.
 During this time, I have also been studying SEO, website design, best practices for blogging and more.
-I have learned so much through this time, but one of the major things I have learned, is that every local business large or small should have someone managing their company website.
+I have learned so much through this time, but one of the major things I have learned, is that every local business, large or small, should have someone managing their company website.

 Your website is the first place your customers will visit.